willco123/Search-Youtube-TS/README.md

 Head to https://developers.google.com/youtube/v3/getting-started to grab a Youtube Data API v3 key.

-Run nodemon in the root of the project to establish the server and call the following endpoints!
+Compile with "tsc" then run "nodemon" in the root of the project to establish the server and call the following endpoints!

 ## /search